EmmyVoita/EmmyVoita.github.io/_posts/2025-5-5-Full-Physcially-Based-Sky-Rendering-Pipeline.markdown

 The scheduling parameters are indicated by the red vertical line, and the cloud and weather settings by the cyan vertical line.
 </div>

-The weather system uses on a user-defined interval to periodically check whether to transition to a new weather state.
+The weather system uses a user-defined interval to periodically check whether to transition to a new weather state.
 Rather than using a structured finite state machine, I simply iterate through all defined weather states in a loop.
-Then when a new state is selected, I blend between the previous state and the new state over state's transition length using just a lerp between the previous and new state's properties and passing that to the compute shader.
+Then when a new state is selected, I blend between the previous state and the new state over state's transition length using a simple lerp between the previous and new state's properties and passing that to the compute shader.

 <div class="padded-code-block">
 {% highlight hlsl %}